mhumph/zenboard/README.md

 ## Why Zenboard?

-We believe that your team can achieve something great.
+We believe that your team can achieve great things.

+You don't need the world's most talented individuals, but you do need great teamwork.

-Everyone knows that great work requires lazer focus, deep collaboration and motivation, but until now these things have been a dark art.
+You need lazer focus, deep collaboration and "user-centricity".

-Zenboard is a task board that makes it easy.
+Zenboard is a team board that makes all of this easier.

 ### Secret sauce

-**1. Collaboration** is easier when tasks can be grouped visually in a row (as popularised by Scrum).
+**1. Collaboration.** Grouping cards visually in a row makes it easier to see where collaboration is needed (as popularised by Scrum).

 **2. Lazer focus** is easier when there is a roadmap, but roadmaps are fluid.
-Zenboard embraces this - you simply drag and drop cards from one row to another.
+With Zenboard you can move whole rows, and you can simply drag and drop cards from one row to another.

-**3. Motivation** is easier when it's clear what the goal is (and when it's expected to be delivered).
-Zenboard v1.0 will show both.
+**3. Motivation** is easier when there's visibility of what the goal is (and when it's expected to be delivered).
+Zenboard's rows make this easy.

-### What else?

-The key to effective teams is the right people having the right conversations at the right time.
-Coming soon in v1.1!

 ## How does Zenboard compare to "product X"?